Chinese Patent, Design and Trade Mark Applications

 The Peoples Republic of China is a member of the Paris Convention for the Protection of Industrial Property.

 China provides for protection of industrial designs through industrial design patents.
-The definition of such a design is any new design which arouses an aesthetic feeling relating to the shape, pattern, or combination thereof, or combination of the colour, shape, or pattern of a product.
+The definition of such a design is any new design that arouses an aesthetic feeling relating to the shape, pattern, or combination thereof, or combination of the colour, shape, or pattern of a product.

-The novelty requirement for a design is defined so that a design will be considered new if it is not identical or similar to any design which has been publicly disclosed in publications anywhere in the world, or publicly used in China before the filing date of the design application.
+The novelty requirement for a design is defined so that a design will be considered new if it is not identical or similar to any design which has been publicly disclosed in publications anywhere in the world or publicly used in China before the filing date of the design application.

-At application the design is only subject to preliminary examination as to compliance with formal requirements, whether the design is not obviously unprotectable according to the requirements, and as to unity of design.
+At application, the design is only subject to preliminary examination as to compliance with formal requirements, whether the design is not obviously unprotectable according to the requirements, and as to unity of design.